MOohTus/ODAMNet/docs/source/pages/formats/Input.rst

 Pathways of interest
 =======================

-By default, WikiPathays (WP) is automatically requested to extract rare disease pathways.
+By default, WikiPathays is automatically requested to extract rare disease pathways.
 Moreover, you can give your own pathways/processes of interest (``--GMT``).
 You need to provided the ontology source of them too (``backgroundFile``).

 --GMT FILENAME